-If you think you might be the victim of medical malpractice, it’s important that you contact a personal injury attorney as soon as possible.
+If you think you might be the victim of medical malpractice, it’s important that you contact a medical malpractice attorney as soon as possible.
 They can offer advice based on their experience and let you know the statute of limitations for your specific case and what you can expect to happen during the process.
-A good personal injury attorney will answer your questions and help you understand what your options are.
+A good personal injury lawyer will answer your questions and help you understand what your options are.

 For the pain and suffering, injury, and medical bills you’ve had to deal with, you deserve compensation.
 Due to their negligence, you may be permanently harmed.
 It can be daunting to go up against a hospital or a powerful surgeon, but your attorney will fight for you and make sure you get what you deserve.
 Your attorney will gather evidence and present your side of the situation to the court.

 Nevada has passed extremely restrictive medical malpractice laws in recent years.
 Personal injury attorney practices like ours have had to make difficult decisions about what cases too.
 At Ed Bernstein and Associates, we currently only accept these types of medical malpractice cases: